Gethyn Hewan: World War II and move to Australia

 With the outbreak of the Second World War in 1939, Hewan returned to England and enlisted in the British Army, joining the Royal Horse Artillery.
 He saw action in North Africa, including at Tobruk.
 He was mentioned in dispatches in November 1945 in recognition of gallantry and distinguished service in North-West Europe.

 Following the conclusion of the war he was appointed as the mathematics master at Wellington College, Berkshire.
 Relocating to Berkshire saw Hewan play minor counties cricket for Berkshire in 1946, making two appearances in the Minor Counties Championship.
 On the recommendation of Hone, he became the headmaster of Cranbrook School in Sydney.
 He accepted the position in November 1950, he relinquished his commission in the Royal Horse Artillery in July 1951, upon which he was granted the honorary rank of major.

 In Australia, he was a founding member of the Australian College of Education, and was a strong supporter of the Outward Bound movement.
 He was a promoter of the house system at Cranbrook, as well as promoting the benefits of extra-curricular activities to its pupils.
 He oversaw a number of new developments at the school, including the War Memorial Hall in 1953, Dickins House in Rose Bay in 1959 as the Cranbrook Preparatory School, and the Science Building which was opened in 1962.
 He was a keen amateur golfer, winning the Royal Sydney Golf Championship eight times.
 He resigned as the headmaster of Cranbrook in 1963, nominating Mark Bishop as his successor.

 Return to England and later life

 He returned to England shortly after, where he took up master posts at Winchester College and Charterhouse School.
 He took up the post of headmaster at Allhallows School in Lyme Regis, a position he held from 1965 to 1973.
 During his tenure as headmaster he oversaw a period of modernisation at the school.
 He announced his retirement on the grounds of ill health at the end of the 1973 summer term.

-He died at Chertsey in July 1988, and was survived by his wife Peggy, who passed away aged 96 in 2010, and their three children.
+He died at Chertsey in July 1988, and was survived by his wife Peggy, who died aged 96 in 2010, and their three children.